c2d-usp/pici/README.md

 ```python
 model.intervention_query()
 ```
-Or you can pass the target and intervention as an argument:
+Or you can pass the target and intervention as arguments:

 ```python
 model.intervention_query([('X', 1)], ('Y', 1))